History of WRAL-TV in Timeline

 August 1, 1962: WRAL Takes ABC Affiliation Full-Time

-On August 1, 1962, WRAL took the ABC affiliation full-time, which was unusual for a two-station market at the time.
+On August 1, 1962, WRAL took the ABC affiliation full-time, sharing ABC with WTVD until that date.
+This was unusual for a two-station market at the time.

 1972: Jesse Helms Elected to the United States Senate

-In 1972, Jesse Helms was elected to the United States Senate.
-Prior to this, he was an editorialist on WRAL-TV's news broadcasts since 1960.
+In 1972, Jesse Helms was elected to the United States Senate after being an editorialist on WRAL-TV's news broadcasts since 1960.

-1977: ACC Football and Basketball Air on WRAL
+1977: ACC Football and Basketball Aired on WRAL

-In 1977, ACC football and basketball from Raycom Sports moved from WTVD to WRAL and aired on the station until the end of the syndication package.
+In 1977, ACC football and basketball from Raycom Sports moved from WTVD to WRAL, airing on the station until the end of the syndication package.

-In 1979, WRAL became the first television station in the state to use a news helicopter, known as "Sky 5".
+In 1979, WRAL became the state's first television station to begin using a news helicopter, known as "Sky 5".

 Since 1981, the NCAA Division I men's basketball tournament has aired on CBS.